SwedbankPay/swedbank-pay-design-guide-jekyll-theme/page2.md

 title: Page 2
 menu_order: 4
 front_page:
     title: developer portal
     hero: Welcome to the Swedbank Pay
     ingress: Here you'll find the full toolbox for how to integrate our payment solutions and acquaint yourself with their different features and functionalities.
     show_merchants_bar: false
-  start_heading: Let's get you started with easy, flexible and safe payments on your e-commerce website!
+    start_heading: Let's get you started!
 hide_from_sidebar: false
 layout: front-page
 sidebar_icon: filter_2